sjackman/white-spruce-organelles-paper/README.md

 The mitochondrial genome was assembled into 38 scaffolds (132 contigs) with a scaffold N50 of 369 kbp (contig N50 of 102 kbp).
-The largest scaffold is 1222 kbp (Table 1).
+The largest scaffold is 1222 kbp (Table 2).
 The scaffolds were aligned to the NCBI nucleotide (nt) database using BLAST.
 Of the 38 scaffolds, 26 scaffolds align to mitochondrial genomes, 3 small scaffolds (&lt;10 kbp) align to *Picea glauca* mRNA clones and BAC sequences, 7 small scaffolds (&lt;10 kbp) had no significant hits, and 2 small scaffolds (&lt;5 kbp) align to cloning vectors.
 These last two scaffolds were removed from the assembly.

-The mitochondrial genome contains 101 protein coding (mRNA) genes, 29 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes.
-The coding genes compose 72 kbp (1.2%) of the genome, shown in Figure 3.
-The 101 protein-coding genes encode 50 distinct genes.
+The mitochondrial genome contains 106 protein coding (mRNA) genes, 29 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes.
+The 106 protein-coding genes (51 distinct genes) compose 75 kbp (1.3%) of the genome.
 The 29 tRNA genes are found in 20 distinct species for 15 amino acids.
-The annotation of the largest scaffold is shown in Figure 2, and the annotation of all scaffolds is shown in supplementary Figure S4.
+The relative order of the genes on the scaffolds and gene size is shown in Figure 2.
+The size of each gene family is shown in Figure 3.
+The precise position of each gene on its scaffold is shown in supplementary Figure S4.

 All tRNA genes are single copy, except *trnD-GUC* which has 3 copies, *trnM-CAU* which has 7 copies, and *trnY-GUA* which has 2 copies.
 The rRNA gene *rrn5* has 4 copies, *rrn18* has 3 copies, and *rrn26* has 1 copy.

-A large number of open reading frames are identified: 5702 at least 90 bp, composing 1.3 Mbp, and 1047 at least 300 bp, composing 407 kbp.
+A large number of open reading frames are identified: 6265 of at least 90 bp, composing 1.4 Mbp, and 1065 of at least 300 bp, composing 413 kbp.
 These open reading frames do not have sufficient sequence similarity to the genes of the *Viridiplantae* mitochondria used for protein homology evidence to be annotated by either MAKER or Prokka.

-A total of 6 introns are found in 5 distinct protein-coding genes.
-The protein-coding genes *nad2*, *nad5*, *nad7* and *rps3-1* each contain one intron, and *nad4* contains two introns.
+A total of 7 introns are found in 5 distinct protein-coding genes.
+The protein-coding genes *nad2*, *nad5*, and *nad7* each contain one intron, and *nad4* and *rps3* each contain two introns.
 All introns are determined to be group II introns by RNAweasel (Lang et al. 2007).

 Repeats compose 390 kbp (6.6%) of the mitochondrial genome.
 Simple repeats and LTR Copia, ERV1 and Gypsy are the most common repeats, shown in Figure 4.

-All 40 protein coding genes and 3 rRNA genes of the *Cycas taitungensis* mitochondrion are seen in white spruce.
+All 39 protein coding genes and 3 rRNA genes of the *Cycas taitungensis* mitochondrion are seen in white spruce.
 Of the 22 tRNA genes of *Cycas taitungensis*, 13 are found in white spruce, and 8 tRNA genes are seen in white spruce that are not seen in *Cycas taitungensis*.

-![Figure 2: The largest scaffold of the white spruce mitochondrial genome, annotated using MAKER and Prokka and plotted using OrganellarGenomeDRAW.
-This linear scaffold has been artificially circularized for this figure.](figure/mt-scaffold-1.png)
+![Figure 2: The relative order of the genes on the scaffolds, and the size of each gene.
+Each box is proportional to the size of the gene including introns, except that genes smaller than 200 bp are shown as 200 bp.
+The space between genes is not to scale.
+An asterisk indicates that the gene name is truncated.
+Only scaffolds that have annotated genes are shown.](figure/mt-gene-order.png)

 ![Figure 3: The gene content of the white spruce mitochondrial genome, grouped by gene family.
-Each box is proportional to the size of the gene.
+Each box is proportional to the size of the gene including introns.
 The colour of each gene is unique within its gene family.](figure/mt-genes.png)

 ![Figure 4: The repetitive sequence content of the white spruce mitochondrial genome, annotated using RepeatMasker and RepeatModeler.](figure/mt-repeats.png)